minus34/gnaf-loader/README.md

 - Localities have had address and street counts added to them
 - Suburb-Locality bdys have been flattened into a single continuous layer of localities - South Australian Hundreds have been removed and ACT districts have been added where there are no gazetted localities
 - The Melbourne, VIC locality has been split into Melbourne, 3000 and Melbourne 3004 localities (the new locality PIDs are VIC 1634_1 & VIC 1634_2).
 The split occurs at the Yarra River (based on the postcodes in the Melbourne addresses)
 - A postcode boundaries layer has been created using the postcodes in the address tables.
-Whilst this closely emulates the official PSMA postcode boundaries, there are several hundred addresses that are in the wrong postcode bdy.
+Whilst this closely emulates the official Geoscape postcode boundaries, there are several hundred addresses that are in the wrong postcode bdy.
 Do not treat this data as authoritative